-Today’s clients, especially millennials, want a seamless experience when they are making a purchase for products or services.
-They also seek out vendors and service providers who are familiar with their personal preferences and can make suggestions for offerings that meet their specific needs.
-That’s why it’s important for spas and massage practice providers to keep up to date with the latest software to support clients online and off, whether they are booking appointments, evaluating treatment options and making product purchases for at-home use.
+Today’s clients, especially millennials, want a seamless experience when they are purchasing products or services.
+They also seek out vendors and service providers familiar with their personal preferences and can make suggestions for offerings that meet their specific needs.
+That’s why spas and massage practice providers need to keep up to date with the latest software to support clients online and off, whether they are booking appointments, evaluating treatment options, and making product purchases for at-home use.

-There is a host of software available for spas and massage practitioners to consider for handling all aspects of business.
+There is a host of software available for spas and massage practitioners to consider for handling all business aspects.
 While online booking software is often the starting point for automating operations, other software options include:

-Client tools can create profiles on every client from what treatments and products they prefer as well as payment and visit history.
+Client tools can create profiles on every client from what treatments and products they prefer and payment and visit history.

 Marketing tools, such as automated email marketing, help attract new customers and secure repeat visits from current clients.